2021 Mechanic & Repair Technologies Degree Guide

 A program in Mechanic and Repair Technologies will prepare students to learn the technical knowledge and skill to maintenance, replace parts, adjust, and repair tools, equipment, and machines.
 Some of the majors in the field are Electronic Maintenance and Repair; Heating, Air Conditioning, Ventilation & Refrigeration (HVACR); Industrial Equipment Maintenance; and Vehicle Maintenance & Repair.
 While studying in this field, you will be taking courses in blueprint reading, electronics, mechanical drawing, electricity fundamentals, and semiconductor devices.
 This program is often completed as a certificate, however can be earned as an associate's degree in some cases.

-The United States has 718 different schools where you can get a degree in mechanic and repair technologies.
+Approximately 718 colleges in the U.S. offer a mechanic and repair technologies degree of some kind.
 Continue reading to check out one of our many unbiased rankings of mechanic and repair technologies programs later in this article.

 If you have a curiosity for how things work and enjoy learning how to fix things, you would be well- suited for this major.
 Most programs require student to acquire an apprenticeships in order to gain work experience and learn basic skills hands-on.
 This means you will divide your time between work in the field and hours spent in the classroom.